 Jamie's career in children's books began in 1998, with an editorial internship at Henry Holt Books for Young Readers, followed by positions as an Editorial Assistant and Assistant Editor at Bantam Delacorte Dell and Knopf & Crown Books for Young Readers.
 After returning to her hometown of Los Angeles, Jamie pursued her love of children's books in a new arena, as Conference Manager and Golden Kite Award Director at the Society of Children's Book Writers and Illustrators (SCBWI) before joining the Andrea Brown Agency in 2008.

-Picture book, board, and novelty titles Jamie represents include New York Times bestselling HOW TO BABYSIT A GRANDPA, by Jean Reagan; Salina Yoon's picture book series beginning with PENGUIN AND PINECONE and PENGUIN VACATION (Walker); KALEIDOSCOPE and PINWHEEL by Salina Yoon (Little, Brown); Tracey E. Fern's nonfiction picture book BARNUM'S BONES (FSG/Macmillan); Janee Trasler's forthcoming board book series beginning with BEDTIME FOR CHICKIES and POTTYTIME FOR CHICKIES (HarperFestival/HC); and EVERY COWGIRL GOES TO SCHOOL by Rebecca Janni (Dial/Penguin).
+Picture book, board, and novelty titles Jamie represents include New York Times bestselling HOW TO BABYSIT A GRANDPA, by Jean Reagan; Salina Yoon's picture book series beginning with PENGUIN AND PINECONE and FOUND (Walker); KALEIDOSCOPE and PINWHEEL by Salina Yoon (Little, Brown); Tracey E. Fern's nonfiction picture book BARNUM'S BONES (FSG/Macmillan); Janee Trasler's board book series beginning with BEDTIME FOR CHICKIES and POTTYTIME FOR CHICKIES (HarperFestival/HC); and Trasler's picture book MIMI AND BEAR IN THE SNOW (FSG); and EVERY COWGIRL GOES TO SCHOOL by Rebecca Janni (Dial/Penguin).
 In YA fiction, Jamie represents FAKE ID, a debut by Lamar Giles (HarperCollins); THE BEGINNING OF AFTER and YOU LOOK DIFFERENT IN REAL LIFE by Jennifer Castle (HarperCollins); WOLVES, BOYS, AND OTHER THINGS THAT MIGHT KILL ME and GIRLS DON'T FLY by Kristen Chandler (Viking/Penguin); genre-reinventing YA horror/psychological thrillers BLEEDING VIOLET and SLICE OF CHERRY by Dia Reeves (Simon Pulse/S&S); and BAD FOR YOU, a graphic novel by co-creators Kevin C. Pyle and Scott Cunningham (Holt/Macmillan).

-Recent fiction sales include Tom Leveen's third contemporary-realistic YA novel MUSTARDSEED, following up PARTY and ZERO (all Random House); and Jenny Meyerhoff's comic middle-grade THE BARFTASTIC LIFE OF LOUIE BURGER (FSG/Macmillan), to be illustrated by Jason Week, and her chapter book SAMI'S SLEEPAWAY SUMMER (Scholastic).
+Recent fiction sales include Tom Leveen's fourth and fifth YA novels, SICK (Amulet/Abrams) and RANDOM (Simon Pulse/S&S); books 2 and 3 in Jenny Meyerhoff's comic middle grade series, THE BARFTASTIC LIFE OF LOUIE BURGER (FSG/Macmillan), illustrated by Jason Week, and two soulful middle grade novels by Kate Hannigan, CUPCAKE COUSINS (Hyperion) and THE DETECTIVE'S ASSISTANT (Little, Brown).
 Recent picture book sales include three manuscripts by noted poet Linda Ashman: PEACE, BABY!, to be illustrated by Joanne Lew-Vriethoff (Chronicle); Linda Ashman's nearly wordless, graphic novel influenced story, RAIN!
 (Houghton Mifflin/HMH); and a lyrical ode to the rhythms of the natural world, ALL WE KNOW (HarperCollins).
-Past sales include author-illustrator Gail Page's HOW TO BE A GOOD CAT, the latest entry in her picture book series about Bobo the dog (Bloomsbury); and TEN ON THE SLED, a picture book written by Kim Norman (Sterling).
+Past sales include noted poet Linda Ashman's lyrical ode to the rhythms of the natural world, ALL WE KNOW (HarperCollins), to be illustrated by Jane Dyer; author-illustrator Dave Wasson's THE BIG IDEAS OF BUSTER BICKLES and a second book starring Buster Bickles (HarperCollins); Kim Norman's THIS OLD VAN and THE BOT THAT SCOTT BUILT (both Sterling); and author-illustrator Liz Starin's SPLASHDANCE (FSG/Macmillan).

-Lara Perkins is an Associate Agent and Digital Manager at the Andrea Brown Literary Agency.
-She has been with the agency for over three years, working closely with Senior Agent Laura Rennert, with whom she jointly represents a number of clients, in addition to building her own list.
+Lara Perkins represents all categories of children's literature, from picture books to young adult.
+Lara works closely with Senior Agent Laura Rennert, with whom she jointly represents a number of clients, in addition to building her own list.
+She is also the agency's Digital Manager.